Seer: Language Instructed Video Prediction with Latent Diffusion Models: Experiments

 The results of the human evaluation in the text-conditioned video manipulation experiment are shown in Figure~\ref{fig:humaneval}.
 Our proposed Seer outperforms the other baselines in terms of both semantic content and fidelity of video, with a preference rate of at least $72.2\%$ in comparison.
 This indicates that Seer is effective in generating high-quality video clips that are faithful to the input text prompts.

-\textbf{Qualitative Results.~~} Figure~\ref{fig:tvp:sthv2} compares the text-conditioned video prediction (TVP) performance of Seer and Tune-A-Video on Something Something-V2 (SSv2).
-While Tune-A-Video can align simple text prompts with video in some cases, it struggles to consistently track the spatial appearance of reference frames in later predictions.
-For instance, in the ``taking glass from desk" samples, Tune-A-Video fails to generate a coherent motion trajectory and corrupts the pixels in the background, generating a new video instead of predicting from the reference frames.
-In contrast, Seer generates relatively coherent motion and better aligns the predictions with text prompts.
-Additionally, Seer can generate hidden objects by leveraging the imaging capability of the pretrained text-to-image diffusion model, which flexibly tackles occlusion issues in video prediction.
-In the ``tearing a piece of paper into two pieces" sample, Seer accurately predicts that a man is hidden behind the paper and generates coherent frames including the man's face.
-Figure~\ref{fig:tvp:bridge} compares Seer and Tune-A-Video's TVP performance on Bridgedata, illustrating that Seer achieves better text-video alignment, including the alignment of instructed behavior and target objects in future frames, and predicts a more coherent video with higher fidelity.
+\textbf{Qualitative Results.~~} Figure~\ref{fig:tvm:sthv2} compares the text-conditioned video prediction and manipulation performance of Seer, VideoFusion and Tune-A-Video on Something Something-V2 (SSv2).
+Seer performs better in handling the temporal dynamics of the video and achieving more precise text-video alignment in video manipulation.
+For instance, consider the task of ``turning the camera left" Seer seamlessly generates coherent movement while preserving the background during the camera view adjustment.
+In contrast, both VideoFusion and Tune-A-Video exhibit semantic movement but fail to maintain temporal consistency in the video background.
+Additionally, Seer can imagine hidden objects by utilizing its text-to-image diffusion prior.
+This flexibility allows Seer to effectively address occlusion in video prediction.
+In the ``tearing paper" sample, Seer accurately predicts that a man is hidden behind the paper and generates coherent frames including the man's face.
+Figure~\ref{fig:tvp:bridge} compares Seer, VideoFusion and Tune-A-Video's TVP performance on Bridgedata, illustrating that Seer achieves better text-video alignment of instructed behavior and target objects in future frames, and predicts a more coherent video with higher fidelity.

-Figure~\ref{fig:tvm:sthv2} shows a comparison of Seer and Tune-A-Video for text-conditioned video prediction and manipulation on Something Something-V2 (SSv2).
-Tune-A-Video tends to mainly focus on Text-to-Video alignment, usually ignoring the directional temporal movement of the video.
-For example, in the case of ``turning the camera left while filming wall mounted fan", Tune-A-Video generates a semantic movement when the word "left" is replaced with "right" in the sentence, but fails to maintain temporal consistency in the video background during the transition from the middle to the last frame.
-In contrast, Seer performs better in handling the temporal dynamics of the video and achieving more precise text-video alignment in video manipulation.